magis-nc/esri-webappbuilder-widget-eDraw/README.md

 		- if not empty, all apps with the same key share the same local storage (apps on the same server)

 ## Installation :
-Add eDraw folder in your webApp Builder client\stemapp\widgets folder Download Release here : https://github.com/magis-nc/esri-webappbuilder-widget-eDraw/releases/tag/v1.1.2
+Add eDraw folder in your webApp Builder client\stemapp\widgets folder.
+Download Release here :
+https://github.com/magis-nc/esri-webappbuilder-widget-eDraw/releases/tag/v1.1.2